Quantum Hall effect: Research status

-The fractional quantum Hall effect is considered part of exact quantization.
-Exact quantization in full generality is not completely understood but it has been explained as a very subtle manifestation of the combination of the principle of gauge invariance together with another symmetry (see Anomalies).
-The integer quantum Hall effect instead is considered a solved research problem and understood in the scope of TKNN formula and Chern–Simons Lagrangians.
+The quantization of the Hall resistance in integer and fractional quantum Hall effects is considered exact.
+The integer quantum Hall effect is considered a solved research problem and understood in the scope of TKNN formula and Chern–Simons Lagrangians.

-The fractional quantum Hall effect is still considered an open research problem.
-The fractional quantum Hall effect can be also understood as an integer quantum Hall effect, although not of electrons but of charge–flux composites known as composite fermions.
-Other models to explain the fractional quantum Hall effect also exists.

-Currently it is considered an open research problem because no single, confirmed and agreed list of fractional quantum numbers exists, neither a single agreed model to explain all of them, although there are such claims in the scope of composite fermions and Non Abelian Chern–Simons Lagrangians.
+The fractional quantum Hall effect arises due to strongly correlated states of electrons.
+These are extremely well understood in terms of the composite fermions, which are charge-flux composites that experience a significantly reduced magnetic field than electrons.
+The composite-fermion paradigm not only makes a multitude of nontrivial predictions, but also provides a quantitative theory.
+In particular, the integer quantum Hall of composite fermions produces sequences of fractions $n/(2mn \pm 1)$ where m and n are integers.
+The observed odd-denominator fractions are consistent with this prediction.

 History

 The MOSFET (metal–oxide–semiconductor field-effect transistor), invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959, enabled physicists to study electron behavior in a nearly ideal two-dimensional gas.

 In a MOSFET, conduction electrons travel in a thin surface layer, and a "gate" voltage controls the number of charge carriers in this layer.
 This allows researchers to explore quantum effects by operating high-purity MOSFETs at liquid helium temperatures.

 The integer quantization of the Hall conductance was originally predicted by University of Tokyo researchers Tsuneya Ando, Yukio Matsumoto and Yasutada Uemura in 1975, on the basis of an approximate calculation which they themselves did not believe to be true.
 In 1978, the Gakushuin University researchers Jun-ichi Wakabayashi and Shinji Kawaji subsequently observed the effect in experiments carried out on the inversion layer of MOSFETs.

 In 1980, Klaus von Klitzing, working at the high magnetic field laboratory in Grenoble with silicon-based MOSFET samples developed by Michael Pepper and Gerhard Dorda, made the unexpected discovery that the Hall resistance was exactly quantized.
 For this finding, von Klitzing was awarded the 1985 Nobel Prize in Physics.
 A link between exact quantization and gauge invariance was subsequently proposed by Robert Laughlin, who connected the quantized conductivity to the quantized charge transport in a Thouless charge pump.
 Most integer quantum Hall experiments are now performed on gallium arsenide heterostructures, although many other semiconductor materials can be used.
 In 2007, the integer quantum Hall effect was reported in graphene at temperatures as high as room temperature, and in the magnesium zinc oxide ZnO–Mg_{x}Zn_{1−x}O.